what is Bookkeeping?

 Account reconciliation involves comparing the company’s records with external statements, such as bank statements, to ensure consistency and accuracy.
 This process helps identify discrepancies and prevent fraud.

-Best Practices for Bookkeeping
+What Are the Best Practices for Bookkeeping?

 Regularly Update Records